Trailspotting's Minimal Onebag

 Personal item bags must be stowed under the seat in front for takeoff, but once in the air, we can put them behind our legs and stretch out.
 For red-eye flights, we've also figured out how to use the bag as a pillow.
 With the bag on the tray-table, a cheap inflated water-wing in the top of the bag, and a folded sweater on top, we can get a few hours of medium-quality sleep.

-Below is a list of the travel bag and contents, which weighs less than 10lbs (4.5kgs).
-This approach to travel might not work for you, but we're documenting it here for those who may benefit from it in some way.
+Below is a list of the our minimalist travel bag and contents, weighing less than 10lbs (4.5kgs), and based on a travel itinerary that utilizes both hotel accommodation and car rental reservation.
+This approach to travel might not work for you, but we're documenting it here for those who may benefit.

 Bag